 - Serve warm: ladle the soup into bowls and serve with fresh Brazilian cheese bread balls or homemade grilled cheese!

-Make sure to subscribe to get more simple yet tasty recipes delivered straight to your inbox!
+Don’t forget to subscribe to our newsletter for more delicious and easy-to-follow recipes delivered directly to your inbox!